 1.1.
 Step 1¶

-If you are using a Windows environment, we recommend using conda instead of pip:
+If you are using Windows OS, we recommend using conda instead of pip:

 conda install -c conda-forge equilibrator-api